Opening July 15, 2023 through December 30, 2023 at The Frances Young Tang Teaching Museum and Art Gallery at Skidmore College

-Curated by Associate Curator Rebecca McNamara in collaboration with the artist
+Curated by Associate Curator Rebecca McNamara in collaboration with Paula Wilson.

 Paula Wilson: Toward the Sky’s Back Door breaks down perceived boundaries to connect global and local narratives through subjects as wide-ranging as the moth that pollinates Yucca plants, ancient Greek vases, West African D’mba, and modern technology.
 The exhibition presents paintings, prints, collages, and videos—with different media frequently intermixed in a single work, including new monumental figures being shown for the first time.
 Using the same techniques and styles to make art for viewing on the gallery wall as for the rugs she walks on and clothes she wears, Wilson challenges the separations between art and everyday living.
 Often biographically oriented, her work investigates the polarities of human life, including her own identity as a biracial woman and her experiences living in both major metropolises and the small desert railroad town of Carrizozo, New Mexico.